-procedure (BSIP) and the special administration regime (SAR)).14 Where such an institution can enter one of these modified insolvency regimes at the point of failure, without adversely affecting the achievement of the resolution objectives, the Bank expects to set the recapitalisation component of external MREL at zero.
+4.3 The Banking Act provides for a number of modified insolvency regimes for certain institutions (the bank insolvency procedure (BIP), building society insolvency procedure (BSIP) and the special administration regime (SAR) for investment banks).15 Where such an institution has total assets not exceeding £25 billion and it is reasonable to assume that it can, in the Bank's view, enter one of these modified insolvency regimes at the point of failure, without adversely affecting the achievement of the resolution objectives, the Bank expects to determine the institution is a modified insolvency institution and therefore set the recapitalisation component of external MREL at zero.
 This would mean that an institution's external MREL would be set at a level equal to its minimum capital requirements excluding capital buffers (Pillar 1 plus Pillar 2A or, if higher, any applicable leverage ratio requirement).
+Consistently with this, the Bank does not expect to set MREL above minimum capital requirements for SDDTs or SDDT consolidation entities.
+16

-4.4 The Bank will consider a number of factors when determining if it is reasonable to assume that an institution can generally be expected to enter modified insolvency upon failure rather than being resolved using stabilisation powers.
-Factors indicating that an institution is likely to be able to enter modified insolvency include:
+4.4 The Bank will consider a number of factors when determining if it is reasonable to assume that an institution with total assets not exceeding £25 billion can generally be expected to enter modified insolvency upon failure rather than being resolved using stabilisation powers.
+Factors indicating that such an institution is likely to be able to enter modified insolvency include:

-(a) if the institution's failure is unlikely to cause disruption to the wider UK financial system, either directly through the cessation of services it provides or indirectly by negatively affecting confidence in the financial system or similar institutions;
+(a) if the institution's failure is unlikely to cause disruption to the wider UK financial system, either directly through the cessation of services it provides.